 - 12 weeks of paid Adoption Leave for working adoptive mothers of infants below 1 year old - Working adoptive mothers who are not eligible due to their work arrangements may apply for Government-Paid Adoption Benefit. - Maternity Protection for Pregnant Employees: Pregnant employees who are retrenched or dismissed without sufficient reasons at any stage of their pregnancy are eligible for this protection. - Employees cannot be dismissed while on Maternity Leave.

 Family-Friendly Workplaces

-The Government has introduced various initiatives to foster family-friendly workplaces:
+initiatives to foster family-friendly workplaces:

 Tripartite Standard on Flexible Work Arrangements (FWAs)

 Employers who adopt this Tripartite Standard5 agree to: